pouya-codes/singularity_extract_annotated_patches/README.md

   --num_patch_workers NUM_PATCH_WORKERS
                         Number of worker processes to multi-process patch extraction.
 Default sets the number of worker processes to the number of CPU processes.
                          (default: None)

+  --store_thumbnail     Whether or not save thumbnail with showing the position of extracted patches.
+If yes, it will be stored at a folder called Thumbnails in HD5 folder.
+                         (default: False)

 required arguments:
   --hd5_location HD5_LOCATION